 Most of my clients have a done a lot of dog training/conditioning.
 They took their pups to obedience class or taught them a good amount of commands and skills like sit, stay, leave it, off, lay down, bring me etc you name it.
 Yet they’re dogs are still aggressive, anxious, overexcited, compulsive, fearful etc which tra

 The fact is that even after being successful at training all those commands, the pup is still having behavioral issues.
 Why?
 Because the lack of Self Control, the lack of clear boundaries and being in an out of controlled state of mind

 There are several reasons for this:

 1.Your Relationship with your dog.
-If your pup doesn’t view you as their ¨parent¨ or decision maker then he/she will expect you to listen to him or her.
+If your pup doesn’t view you as someone they can trust or as a decision maker then he/she will expect you to listen to him or her.
 An example of this is when I hear the dog owner saying: ¨My dog only listens to me when he or she wants to¨ or ¨My dog only listens to me when I have a treat on my hand¨.

 2. The fact that your dog learns the meaning of a certain human word (ex: sit) doesn’t mean that your pup is actually going to obey when you say so.
 The same way you can know the meaning of a Speed Limit Sign and yet you decide to drive faster 😉